aurifolia/ginkgo-gateway/README.md

 ## Description

-This project is the parent for all ginkgo and derivatives of gonkgo
+This is the gateway service for ginkgo

 ## Dependency